bertoxious/Spring/README.md

 In POJO, it is not necessary to have a no-arg constructor; it may or may not have it. | The disadvantage of using the Bean is that the Default constructor and public setter can change the object state when it should be immutable.

 `Bean Factory` does not support annotation based Dependency Injection whereas `Application Context` does support annotation based Dependency Injection.

+### Application Context Interface
+One of the main features of the Spring framework is the IoC (Inversion of Control) container.
+The Spring IoC container is responsible for managing the objects of an application.
+It uses dependency injection to achieve inversion of control.
+The interfaces BeanFactory and ApplicationContext represent the Spring IoC container.
+Here, BeanFactory is the root interface for accessing the Spring container.
+It provides basic functionalities for managing beans.
+On the other hand, the ApplicationContext is a sub-interface of the BeanFactory.
+Therefore, it offers all the functionalities of BeanFactory.